chiostro/sendmail_backup_monitoring_termux/README.md

     tar -xzf YYMMDD_HHMM_backup.tar.gz name_file # to unzip a scpecific file

-If you then have to send confidential tar.gz as attachment or save on a drive, I recommend to obfuscate using: gpg -c YYMMDD_HHMM_backup.tar.gz
+If you then have to send confidential tar.gz as attachment or save on a drive, I recommend to obfuscate it using:
+      gpg -c YYMMDD_HHMM_backup.tar.gz
 ## Monitor Your Smartphone’s Resources
 The  scripts provide real-time monitoring of the following: